Kruiser8/TTS-Alerts-And-Chat/README.md

 ### Border Color
 Set the border color of the overlay.

+### Horizontal/Vertical Align
+Control the positioning of the overlay within the browser source by aligning the overlay to the left, center, or right and top, center, or bottom.

 ### Animate In/Out
 Choose which animate.css animations to use when displaying the overlay.